k94ll13nn3/AutoConstructor/README.md

 Fields marked with `AutoConstructorIgnoreAttribute` will be ignored.

-Use `AutoConstructorInjectAttribute` to customize the behavior, usualy when the injected parameter and the fields do not have the same type.
-It takes three optionals parameters:
+Use `AutoConstructorInjectAttribute` to customize the behavior, usually when the injected parameter and the fields do not have the same type.
+It takes three optional parameters:

 - `initializer`: a string that will be used to initialize the field (by example `myService.GetData()`), default to the `parameterName` if null or empty.
 - `parameterName`: the name of the parameter to used in the constructor  (by example `myService`), default to the field name trimmed if null or empty.